kap2403/kap2403/README.md

 ## 🚀 Let's Connect!
 I'm always excited to take on new challenges and connect with like-minded professionals.
 If you're working in the fields of **vehicle safety**, **deep learning**, or **automotive innovation**, feel free to reach out!

----

-Feel free to adjust as needed, and good luck with your projects!